potlitel/Strapi-Cat-Bookstore/README.md

 This will create an image called bestbackendever and be version 1.1

-Now go get some ☕️ and sit back while Docker does its magic 🐳 🪄 = ❤️
+Now go get some ☕️ and 💺 while 🐳 does its magic 🐳 = ❤️

 Once this is completed as it can take a bit of time (Normally a few minutes ☕️) then we can run our project using the following command.